 - Rhassoul clay – this 100% natural mineral clay can be good for washing the hair, scalp and body of people with eczema.
 It also contains magnesium and is a lovely, soothing and natural way to clean sensitive skin.
 However it can be a bit messy so be warned!
 Check out Natural Spa Supplies, where I buy mine from for more information.

 If you still can’t decide which to try, this article from West Labs, looking at Which salt bath is best for you? may help.
+Use code Ruth30 for 30% off all Westlabs Salts products.
+They also do a dead sea salt shower gel that I also use.

 I also had some bath salts made for me by a lovely, kind friend, which was a blend of Dead See and Himalayan salts with bicarbonate of soda and eucalyptus and lavender essential oils, which was so divine.
 Always test first, as essential oils can aggravate sensitive skin.
 You could blend your own.
 But if you want to have some blended for you and sent in beautiful packaging from my very lovely uni friend Tanith, here’s her site: Just Bee.
 I’m just about order some more from her.